 - 1. Do NOT touch the battery with bare hands. - 2.
-Immediately bring the battery outside and either: - a.
-Submerge it in a container of water. - b.
-Place it in a container of kitty litter or sand. - 3.
+Immediately bring the battery outside (step away as soon as possible to avoid inhalation) and place it in a container of kitty litter or sand(dirt). - 3.
 Contact your solid waste management district or municipality for proper management.